 Interception values for red maples (Mean = 4.05 mm, Median = 2.65 mm, SD = 4.55 mm) did not differ significantly from willow oaks (Mean = 3.30 mm, Median = 2.13 mm, SD = 4.01 mm) in the wilcoxon rank sum test (p = 0.1998, W = 46012).
 Despite having a lower average leaf area index and less sturdy leaf characteristics, the willow oaks had healthier crowns (See Table 2.1).
 The red maples monitored in this study were estimated to miss between 15% and 25% of the full crown.
 Gaps in the canopy provide direct paths for precipitation to fall to the ground unobstructed which is known as free throughfall (Smets et al. 2019, Xiao et al. 2000).
 The white pines were found to have the highest interception losses (Mean = 4.32 mm, Median = 2.87 mm, SD = 4.93 mm) which deviated significantly from the red maples (p < 0.05, W = 45517) as well as the willow oaks (p < 0.05, W = 48292).
 On average, the white pine intercepted 50.5% of gross precipitation throughout the study period which compares favorably in the context of other open-grown conifers which have interception losses in the range of 44.7% – 60.9% (Asadian and Weiler 2009, Asadian and Weiler 2010, Zabret and Sraj 2018).
 Red maples and willow oaks intercepted 31.1% and 36.5% of gross precipitation, respectively, which also falls within the range of open-grown deciduous tree species of 23.5% - 38.7% (Smets et al. 2019, Zabret and Sraj 2018, Asadian and Weiler 2010).
 Since pines maintain their needles year-round, and the canopies of the pine trees studied were dense and healthy, these results were logical.

-Stemflow was generally a negligible portion of the tree canopy water balance, however the average portion of gross precipitation attributed to stemflow for the white pine and willow oak were higher and more similar than that of the red maple.
+Stemflow was generally a negligible portion of the tree canopy water balance which agrees with results from several other studies (Xiao and McPherson 2011, however the average portion of gross precipitation attributed to stemflow for the white pine and willow oak were higher and more similar than that of the red maple.
 Both willow oaks and white pines have a greater number of smaller branches when compared to red maples which may contribute to the difference in stemflow volumes as branches are direct flow paths to the stem of the tree.
 Other studies that have quantified both interception and stemflow have shown…..similar results?
 Different?
 Species dependency?

 Event Characteristics Controlling Interception